 Online course.
 Learn more about our neighborhood in space.
 This course examines the earth's relationship to the sun, moon, and other planets in the solar system.
 The first week focuses on earth-bound celestial observations and the origins of modern astronomy, including the development of the heliocentric model.
 Week two features an in-depth look at the moon, our partner in space and the explanations for such phenomena as eclipses, phases, and tides.
 Weeks three and four present a detailed inventory of the solar system including the planets, moons, meteoroids, asteroids, and comets.
-Finally week five concludes with a close-up look at the star of our solar system, the sun, focusing on both its physical structure a well as its control over earth.
+Finally week five concludes with the current ideas about the formation of the solar system, the sun.

-SCI615 Forces in Motion - 1 credit
+SCI 615 Forces in Motion - 1 credit

 Online course.
-Focusing on conceptual understanding, week one introduces Kinematics, the study of how things move on a straight path.
+Focusing on conceptual understanding, Week one introduces kinematics, the study of how things move on a straight path.
 Week two advances this understanding into accelerated motion and introduces inertia.
-During this week, gravity is introduced within a multidisciplinary arena.
+During this week, gravity is introduced within a multi-disciplinary arena.
 Week three introduces dynamics, the study of forces and why things move, and looks at inertia, mass, and weight.
 Week four presents opportunities to measure forces and to examine their effects.
 Coverage includes Bernoulli's principles, friction, terminal velocity, and buoyancy.
 Week five explores the everyday world with its focus on mechanical advantage, work, and simple machines.

-SCI617 Earth's History - 1 credit
+SCI 617 Earth's History - 1 credit